A hot tub is a wonderful addition to a home but you need to learn hot tub water care to keep your hot tub clean.

 When low total alkalinity is present, staining, etching, delamination, and cracking can possibly occur on your tub’s surface.
 A vinyl cover can also get deteriorated with time, becoming stiff and brittle.

 Despite the fact that the majority of tubs are made of fiberglass, lower alkalinity water can still cause corrosion.
-This may happen on any metal surfaces in the tub, as well as within machinery like the circulation pump and filter.
+This may happen on any metal surfaces in the tub, as well as within machineries like the circulation pump and filter.

 Bacteria & algae buildup